 I love giving the gift of wine because it’s often something shared with great conversation among friends and family.
 I hope you’ll enjoy personalizing these and sharing them with loved ones.

-Looking for more sewing projects or holiday inspiration?
+Looking for more sewing projects?
 Check out these related posts:

 Leave me a note in the comments about how you plan to use your wine bags.
 I love hearing from you!